MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 For these images, the exposure ratio again is mostly not between 100 and 300.
 Therefore, it is likely that the ratio is again the problem.

 ### Making of Dataset P3 <a name="making-of-dataset-p3"></a>
 The sensor for the Sony camera in the paper is a full-frame Bayer sensor.
 While all other devices complied with this, we found out that the mobile phone for this section, the Samsung Galaxy S22, did not.
-This phone uses a 50MP ISOCELL GN5 (Samsung Galaxy S22 camera, 2023), which uses a Tetrapixel RGB Bayer pattern (ISOCELL GN5, n.d.) to shoot DNG images with a resolution of 4000x3000.
-It should be noted however that it appears that Tetrapixel is just another terminology for the Quad-Bayer pattern used by all other devices ("How does a quad pixel camera work?", 2022).
+According to Anastasovhis (2023), this phone uses a 50MP ISOCELL GN5.
+Samsung (n.d.) states that this sensor uses a Tetrapixel RGB Bayer pattern (ISOCELL GN5, n.d.).
+The phone shoots DNG images with a resolution of 4000x3000.
+It should be noted however that it appears that Tetrapixel is just another terminology for the Quad-Bayer pattern used by all other devices, according to Haynie (2022).
 However, we did not manage to get it working with the provided Sony pipeline.
 Normally, using the following line:

 `im = raw.raw_image_visible.astype(np.float32)`